 Migraine is a common cause of headache affecting about 15% of individuals.
-Headaches are typically recurrent, and last anywhere up to 72 hours.
+Migraine headaches are typically unilateral, recurrent, and last anywhere up to 72 hours.
 It is more common in women, and peak incidence is between the ages of 20 and 50.

 The word “Migraine” is derived from Greek, meaning “pain that affects half the head”